-This one semester course is an integrated program comparing and contrasting Indiana and the nation's development in the areas of politics, economics, and history.
-The course utilizes Indiana history as a basis for understanding current policies, practices, and state legislative procedures.
-The course may include the study of state and national constitutions and an examination of leaders and roles in a democratic society.
-Indiana authors, famous personalities and legends are included in the content.
+One de Laviel 0.40 This are a second to a second in the second of the second second second sector of the ladies are d Grade Level: 9-12 This one semester course is an integrated program comparing and contrasting Indiana and Course #: 1518 the nation's development in the areas of politics, economics, and history.
+The course utilizes Length: 1 Semester Indiana history as a basis for understanding current policies, practices, and state legislative Credit(s): One procedures.
+The course may include the study of state and national constitutions and an Diploma: Counts as an elective examination of leaders and roles in a democratic society.
+Indiana authors, famous for all diplomas; personalities and legends are included in the content.
 Field trips are incorporated into the semester.
 Indiana geography and a study of Clay County are also included.
+Prerequisite: None